 If baby doesn’t seem to be excited about a new food, it may not mean that they don’t like it.
 Remember, this is an entirely new experience.
 If baby turns away or doesn’t seem to like what you’re offering, try again in a few days because it may just be the texture that’s the issue.
 If you feel it’s truly not a flavor baby likes, try mixing two purées together.
 We’ve listed a few ideas with the purées, but it’s certainly at your discretion what to mix.
 The possibilities are endless.

 OUR PROCESS WITH NO ARTIFICIAL FILLERS VERSUS STORE-BOUGHT

 All Café Baby's products are flash frozen immediately after preparation in order to seal in all the wonderful flavors and nutrients we feel baby deserves.
 We use no artificial fillers or "thickening agents/starches."
 To cut costs manufacturers replace real food with these substances which are most often refined wheat, rice and corn.
 These substances are stripped of the outer layers of the grain with preservatives and bleach commonly added during processing.
 The refining of any grain reduces its vitamins, proteins and roughage.

 [Image Courtesy of Kelli White Photography]

-The 1,000 days between a woman’s pregnancy and her child’s 2nd birthday offer a unique window of opportunity to build healthier and more prosperous futures.
+The 1,000 days between a woman’s pregnancy and her child’s second birthday offers a unique window of opportunity to build healthier and more prosperous futures.
 The right nutrition during this 1,000 day window has a profound impact on a child’s ability to grow, learn and thrive—and a lasting effect on a country’s health and prosperity.